nftwzrd/OpenSea-Apis-NFT-Bulk-Make-Offer-Bot/README.md

 - The Bot can break between making offers and requires a powerful machine to make offers on 5k  arts because the chrome browser consumes many resources while running.

 Check more on the topic why the browsers consumes so many resources from [here](https://meta.stackoverflow.com/questions/362294/why-do-stale-stack-overflow-tabs-use-so-many-resources)
+You can see the full Demo of the OpenSea Apis Bot from [here](https://www.youtube.com/watch?v=hGNHiymdzyA)

 <p align="center">
   <img src="https://github.com/Zeeshanahmad4/OpenSea-Apis-NFT-Bulk-Make-Offer-Bot/blob/main/Browser_automation_bot.gif" alt="animated" />